alugo126/Adverse_Event_Log_SQL/README.md

 # Adverse_Event_Log_SQL_Analysis

-This project analyzes clinical adverse even data using SQL in BigQuery to identify safety trends by site, severity, seriousness, relatedness, and symptoms accompaning adverse reactions.
+This project analyzes clinical adverse even data using SQL in BigQuery to identify safety trends by site, severity, seriousness, and relatedness to adverse events.

 ## Analysis Performed
 -Total adverse events